 - Bria Tharen (this universe's version of Jyn Erso, the main character from Rogue One) is played by the GM.

 - Go Mad from the Isolation: In Episode V, Sally's Yoda has gone a bit bonkers from twenty years of isolation on Dagobah.

 - Gone Horribly Right: So, Anakin, you want to corrupt Palpatine and become the power behind the throne?
 Sure, why not.
-Just be certain that you've not corrupted him enough to consider you a loose cannon and turn you into a cyborg so he can control you.
+Just be certain that you've not corrupted him enough to consider you a loose cannon, drain your midichlorians, and kill you.
 Oops.

-- Gosh Dang It to Heck!: Maybe it's because Sally's in the group, but for the most part, "frakking" is the harshest the language ever gets.
+- Gosh Dang It to Heck!: During the earlier strips, "frakking" is the harshest the language ever gets.
 The only exception is in strip #11, when Jim exclaims, "No, we just kick ass!" which happens before Sally joins the group.
 No longer applies during the Episode IV campaign and onwards, wherein Sally is a couple of years older and a bit more of a smart mouth, though they still refrain from using any of the harsher words in an effort to maintain the comic's PG rating.

 - Grappling with Grappling Rules: Done here.◊

 - Groin Attack: "I kick him where it hurts!"

 - Guilt by Association Gag: Done by Sally in this strip.